Power Transformations of Relative Count Data as a Shrinkage Problem: Appendix

-The last equality uses the fact that the $\tau_j$ are fixed parameters, so their variance and covariance terms vanish.
-Also, the biases $\hat{q_j}-q_j$ are zero due to the linearity of the empirical estimator.
-This shows (\ref{cost}).
-To obtain the minimum of the cost function, we derive by $\lambda$ and set the result zero (while the second derivative is always greater 0):
+For the first equality, the variance of the sum is evaluated in the usual way as a quadratic form.
+We can ignore the $f_j(\boldsymbol{q})$ term because it is constant.
+Similarly, the last equality uses the fact that the $f_j(\boldsymbol{\tau})$ are fixed parameters, so their variance and covariance terms vanish, showing the first part of the proposition.\\ (ii) To obtain the minimum of the cost function, we derive by $\lambda$ and set the result zero (while the second derivative is always greater 0):

 From this it follows that